 Food-producing farm animals and farmed fish, have the unique capacity of being able to utilise the co-products of arable product processing that are not consumed by people as food or drink, or used to produce biofuels or other industrial products, thus keeping them in the food chain.
 As a result, the livestock sector makes a vital contribution to the circular economy.
 In fact, no food system can be considered sustainable without farm animal production, provided the highest value for these co-products.
 This societal benefit is generally overlooked, or misunderstood, due to the lack of public knowledge on the intrinsic nutritional value of these co-products.
 The resulting feed materials, such as wheat bran, brewers grains or oilseed meals, are typically derived from a process with the main purpose of providing consumer products, such as beverages, food, biofuels or other industrial applications.
 They are called co-products as their production is an unavoidable consequence of the manufacturing process, Harnessing co-products supports the sustainability and profitability of the entire food production system, covering the manufacturing of all types of food, whether meat, dairy or vegetable-based food processing systems.

-Co-products are in general considered human inedible feed, due to the high amount of fibres or anti-nutrients.
-This means these feed resources are not in competition with food production, but at the same time making a significant contribution to food security.
+Co-products used in feed are in general considered human inedible feed, due to the high amount of fibres, anti-nutrients or other characteristics that make the feed of non-food grade quality.
+This means these feed resources are not in direct competition with food consumption, while at the same time making a significant contribution to food security.
 The FAO has estimated that at global level 86% of livestock feed is not suitable for human consumption.
-FEFAC is committed to further explore the concept of the share of human inedible feed in animal feed production at EU and global level, as a key feed sector sustainability criteria thus highlighting the role of the feed industry in sustainable food systems.
+FEFAC further explored the concept of the share of human inedible feed in animal feed production at European compound feed production level, as a key feed sector sustainability criteria.
+In the 1st FEFAC Feed Sustainability Charter Progress Report released in June 2021, FEFAC estimated that 96% of the feed used by compound feed manufacturers is not of food grade quality.